 Peru again had the fastest growth in mobile data usage.
 The average Peruvian SIM used 53% more mobile data in 2021 compared to 2020.
 The usage in Czech Republic grew almost as fast, 52%.
-Pakistan, Spain and Hungary also had good growth.
+Greece, Pakistan, Spain and Hungary also had good growth.

 The growth laggards in Figure 6 are Qatar (1%), Bahrain (4%), Austria (9%) and Japan (13%).
+And then there's Iceland where the previously mentioned explosion in M2M SIMs in 2021 led to a decline in the average usage per SIM.

-Qatar, Bahrain, Austria and Japan had the slowest usage growth
+Qatar, Bahrain, Austria and Japan had the slowest usage growth.
+Iceland had a decline.